Children of Bodom: Bodom After Midnight and death of Alexi Laiho (2020–2021)

 In 2020, Laiho decided to carry on with Freyberg in their new band Bodom After Midnight.
 Joining them were bassist Mitja Toivonen (ex-Santa Cruz), drummer Waltteri Väyrynen (Paradise Lost) and touring keyboardist Lauri Salomaa.
 The band made a live debut on 23 October 2020 in Seinäjoki, Finland with two more shows at Tavastia in Helsinki, Finland, where the band played an hour-long set of Children of Bodom songs.

 On 4 January 2021, it was announced that Alexi Laiho had died in late December 2020 from health complications at the age of 41.
 Bodom After Midnight was in the process of working on its full-length debut album, and before his death, recorded three songs and shot a music video, which were announced to be released posthumously.
 On 10 February, the band announced the release of an EP titled Paint the Sky with Blood, which was released on 23 April 2021.
 The 3-song EP features the final recordings by Laiho, consisting of two original songs and a Dissection cover.
 Guitarist Daniel Freyberg stated that there would be no more releases: "There was no more songs written.
 That was all the songs, all the riffs Alexi ever presented us.
 So there's no leftovers."

 In an April 2021 interview with Loudwire, Freyberg stated that Bodom After Midnight would not continue without Laiho: "Unfortunately, Bodom After Midnight as an active band is pretty much going to be buried with Alexi.
 We don't really feel comfortable using the name Bodom without Alexi, because it's so connected to him."

 Their song "Paint the Sky With Blood" was elected by Loudwire as the 8th best metal song of 2021.

+Reunion shows (2025–present)

+On 28 October 2025, the surviving members of Children of Bodom announced that they were reuniting for a one-off tribute show dedicated to Laiho, titled A Celebration of Music, on 26 February 2026 at the Tavastia Club in Helsinki.
+The show sold out the day after its announcement, resulting in following it up with a second show to be held at the same venue on 27 February.
+In addition to Raatikainen, Seppälä and Wirman, both shows will see the band reunited with rhythm guitarist Alexander Kuoppala, and Samy Elbanna of Lost Society filling in for Laiho on both vocals and guitar.

 Musical style and influences

-Children of Bodom has been described usually as melodic death metal and power metal, combining the two genres together.
-Influences and inspirations to Children of Bodom were cited as a variety of artists such as Anthrax, Cannibal Corpse, Dimmu Borgir, Dire Straits, Entombed, Paul Gilbert, Guns N' Roses, Helloween, Hypocrisy, Billy Idol, In Flames, Iron Maiden, Kreator, Yngwie Malmsteen, Metallica, Mötley Crüe, Nine Inch Nails, Obituary, Ozzy Osbourne, Pantera, Poison, the Ramones, Sepultura, the Sex Pistols, Skid Row, Slayer, Stone, Suicidal Tendencies, Twisted Sister, Steve Vai and W.A.S.P.
+Children of Bodom has been described as melodic death metal and power metal, combining the two genres together.
+Influences and inspirations to Children of Bodom were cited as a variety of artists such as Anthrax, Darkthrone, Dimmu Borgir, Entombed, Yngwie Malmsteen, Helloween and Stratovarius.

 Laiho has been, according to AllMusic, "widely celebrated as one of the genre's most accomplished players", while the band has an "instantly recognizable sound".